(49 of 50) MODERN LANGUAGE TEACHING (CLT) & TAIWAN: WHAT YOU NEED TO KNOW ABOUT IT

 As well as accepting Points 1 – 4, you need to realise that learning a language will take time and effort, and, as I say in all my IELTS books, “There is no magic answer.”
-You have to realise that those who claim otherwise are simply tricking you.
+You have to realise that those who claim otherwise are not saying the truth.

 If everyone could respond to Points 1 – 12, quality education, true learning, and the noble spirit (of actually helping others) would eventually emerge, and become the ruling ethic of the teaching industry.
 And only you, the student, can make it happen!

 So there it is: 12 points.
 However, if you, the student, don’t accept these points, or don’t believe in them, and sink into the ‘old’ systems of grammar-translation-memorisation, listening to Chinese with your favourite ‘famous’ teacher throughout the whole IELTS course, that is your choice.
 Everyone is free to choose.

 But what will happen to you if you do this?
 I can’t be sure, but I do know that so many students who have first come to me admit they have spent months or even years of their time, and large amounts of their money, and got nowhere!
 And that is the tragedy.
 The tragedy is that a system which confines and reduces you, puts you in a box, then closes the lid, is so common.
 It is crushing and corrupting a generation of students, and most don’t even know this.